KifayatMsd/C-LSTM-text-classification/README.md

 # Multi-class Text Classification
 Implemention of C-LSTM in Tensorflow for multi-class text classification problem.
 ## Models
-* A C-LSTM classifier.
-Find clstm_classifier.py.
+* The proposed C-LSTM model given in below paper is used for text classification.
-* Paper: A C-LSTM Neural Network for Text Classification(
+* Paper: A C-LSTM Neural Network for Text Classification
 * Link : https://arxiv.org/abs/1511.08630).
 ## Requirements
 * Python 3.x